The idea of running a remote business may sound economic and easy but once you jump into the well, only then you may realize its consequences.

 In this article at Business.com, Jared Atchison explains that to run a remote business, there is an entirely different set of rules to operate than a brick-and-mortar business.

 As per a survey by Upwork, about 38 percent of hiring managers forecast dominance of the remote work in one decade.
-So, if you are preparing to establish a successful remote venture, it is essential to know everything about its nature and be ready to handle its nuances.
+So, if you are preparing to establish a successful remote venture, it is essential to know everything about its nature and nuances.
 Here are three tips to help you get started:

 - Organize Your Data: While preparing for a remote workforce, keep all the company data organized enough to be accessed easily by the remote team members.
 You can try using a customer relationship management (CRM) program for the same.